Shivani0212/KoOl_ScHoOl/README.md

 ### The features we implemented are:

-> Secure and reliable storage of student and teacher information.
+* Secure and reliable storage of student and teacher information.
-> Teacher should be able to create different classes and add various subjects to these classes.
+* Teacher should be able to create different classes and add various subjects to these classes.
+* Head could assign teachers to these classes, create & update the timetable of these classes.
-> Assign the role of a teacher to a user,registered students in school and assign them in class.
+* Head of the management can assign the role of a teacher to a user,registered students in school and assign them in class.
-> Students can participate for upcoming events ,photos posted on the website to other social media.
+* Students can participate for upcoming events ,photos posted on the website to other social media.

 ## Technology Stack used:
 * MongoDB